unpwnabl/OverTheWire-Natas-Solutions/README.md

 <?php } ?>
 ```
 Focusing too much on decrypting the random name generator is just wasting time.
 But if one looks closer, we see we have no restriction on what we can send as file. <br>
 This immediately rings a bell, as this is a simple [Web Shell attack](https://cwe.mitre.org/data/definitions/434.html) , where we upload a file with malicious code, that'll run on the server-side of the web app.
 Let's try it right away...
-We're going to create a file (since the server runs PHP commands, it's a PHP script) that'll print us something to make sure we can execute code:
+We're going to create a file (since the server runs PHP commands, it's a PHP script) that'll print us something to make sure we can execute code: <br>
 `shell.php`
 ```php
 <?php